resoluteworks/invirt/README.md

 Invirt doesn't re-invent the wheel.
 We have no intention of coming up with our own definition of web request or HTTP handler.
-We simply add utility and convenience on top of proven solutions, with the aim of delivering a great developer experience for those who want to write web applications in Kotlin.
+We simply add utility and convenience on top of proven solutions, in order to deliver a better developer experience for those who want to write web applications in Kotlin.

 Invirt is **not** a framework for building microservices.